hgld/refref/content/_index.md

 - type: section_hero
   template: section_hero
   section_id: hero
-  title: FIBA Rulebook designed for smartphones
+  title: FIBA Rule Book designed for smartphones
   content: 'Choose the text size you want.
 Quickly jump to sections using an interactive
     table of contents and index.
 Add your own highlights and notes. '
   image: images/hero.png